 How are cracks in the teeth treated?There are many different types of cracked teeth.
 Some can only be exposed using X-ray machines, while others are clearly visible to the naked eye.
 In cases where the tooth root is affected, root canal therapy is the most viable treatment option.
 The pulp, nerves and vessels of the tooth will be removed, and the resulting space will be filled with gutta-percha.
 A crown or filling will be added to stabilize the tooth and it will continue to function as normal.

 When the crack is too severe for the tooth to be saved, the dentist will perform an extraction.
 There are a number of restorative options in this case, such as bridges, dental implants and partial dentures.
 All of these structures can restore biting, chewing and speaking functions.
-If you have any questions or concerns about cracked teeth, please ask your dentist.
+If you have any questions or concerns about cracked teeth, Campbell dentist, Dr. Vandi is here to help you on that.
+Please contact our Campbell dental office today to have your consulting appointment scheduled.

 Root amputation is a specialized dental procedure, whereby one root is removed from a multi-root tooth.
 The tooth is then stabilized and rendered fully functional with a crown or filling.
 The multi-root teeth best suited to the root amputation procedure are the molars at the back of the mouth.
 These large flat teeth have either two or three roots depending on whether they are situated on the upper or lower jaw.